wiegerw/nerva-rowwise/README.md

 ### Limitations
 * Only multilayer perceptrons are supported.
 * Only the CPU is supported.

+### Documentation
+The documentation consists of several parts:
+* A [C++ manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-c++.html) that explains the implementation.
+* A [Python manual](https://wiegerw.github.io/nerva-rowwise/doc/nerva-python.html) that explains the Python interface.
+* A PDF with [mathematical specifications](https://wiegerw.github.io/nerva-rowwise/pdf/nerva-libraries-implementation.pdf) of the execution of MLPs.

+The following papers about Nerva are available:

+[1] *Nerva: a Truly Sparse Implementation of Neural Networks*,  https://arxiv.org/abs/2407.17437.
+It introduces the library, and describes a number of static sparse training experiments.

+[2] *Batch Matrix-form Equations and Implementation of Multilayer Perceptrons*, https://arxiv.org/abs/TODO.
+It describes the implementation of the Nerva libraries in great detail.

 ## Requirements
 A C++17 compiler.
 Due to the dependency on the Intel MKL library, an Intel processor is highly recommended.
 Intel MKL can technically work on non-Intel processors, but it is unlikely to perform optimally on them.